 - 7.2.1.
 The award of a graduate diploma shall require a minimum of 120 SCQF credits, all of which shall be at Level 9 or above in the SCQF. - 7.2.2.
 The award of a postgraduate diploma shall require a minimum of 120 SCQF credits, of which at least 90 credits shall be at Level 11 in the SCQF. - 7.2.3.
 The award of a diploma shall require an overall performance in qualifying courses at Grade D or equivalent average percentage mark, or the majority of qualifying courses at Grade D and no course at less than Grade E. - 7.2.4.
-The award of a diploma with distinction shall require an overall performance in qualifying courses at Grade A or equivalent average percentage mark, or the majority of qualifying courses at Grade A and no course at less than Grade C. - 7.2.5.
-The specific criteria for the award of diploma and diploma with distinction and the method used to calculate the award shall be as prescribed in the programme structures for each Programme of Study. - 7.2.6.
+The award of a diploma with merit shall require an overall performance in qualifying courses at Grade B or equivalent average percentage mark, or the majority of qualifying courses at Grade B and no course at less than Grade C. - 7.2.5.
+The award of a diploma with distinction shall require an overall performance in qualifying courses at Grade A or equivalent average percentage mark, or the

+- majority of qualifying courses at Grade A and no course at less than Grade C. - 7.2.6.
+The specific criteria for the award of diploma, diploma with merit and diploma with distinction and the method used to calculate the award shall be as prescribed in the programme structures for each Programme of Study. - 7.2.7.
 The University Studies Committee may approve criteria above the minimum standards specified in paragraphs 7.2.1 to 7.2.4 above.

 - 7.3.1.
 The Award Board shall recommend to the Senate in respect of each Student either: - 7.3.1.1.
 That the diploma be awarded; or - 7.3.1.2.
 That the diploma be awarded with merit (only for Students enrolling for the first time during, or after August 2020); or - 7.3.1.3.
 That the diploma be awarded with distinction; or - 7.3.1.4.
 That the diploma be not awarded, and shall also further recommend one or more of the following, as appropriate: - 7.3.1.4.1.
 That the Student be not allowed to present themselves for further examination; - 7.3.1.4.2.
 That the Student be allowed to present themselves for one further examination in the course(s) within a period not exceeding twelve months in which case the examiners shall state the form of the examination; - 7.3.1.4.3.
 That the Student be allowed one opportunity to repeat the course(s); - 7.3.1.4.4.
 That the Student be not allowed to repeat the course(s). - 7.3.1.5.
 Exceptionally, if a Student has exhausted all opportunities and provided that the Student has satisfied the relevant requirements of paragraph 6.2, that: - 7.3.1.5.1. the graduate certificate be awarded; or - 7.3.1.5.2. the postgraduate certificate be awarded. - 7.3.2.
-In exceptional circumstances if a Student is prevented by illness or other sufficient cause either from presenting themselves for or completing the examinations which form part of a Programme of Study leading to the award of a diploma, the Award Board may recommend either: - 7.3.2.1.
+In exceptional circumstances if a Student is prevented by illness or other sufficient cause either from presenting themselves for, completing, or fulfilling the requirements of, the examinations which form part of a Programme of Study leading to the award of a diploma, the Award Board may recommend either: - 7.3.2.1.
 That the Student be allowed to present themselves at a specified time in any or all of the examinations which they were prevented by illness or other sufficient cause from completing; or - 7.3.2.2.
 That the diploma be awarded; or - 7.3.2.3.
 That the diploma be not awarded